-The sustainability indicators used by the Sub-Fund are:
+The sustainability indicators used by the sub fund are:

-- The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the Sub-Fund is the ABA scoring (see part "Investment Strategy") based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy Score: the Management Company completes this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
-This score is based on five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition. - Exposure to UN Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of United Nations. - Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - Carbon intensity (t CO2/m\$ revenues) of the Sub-Funds' portfolio. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the fund is the ABA scoring (see part "Investment Strategy") based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy Score: the Management Company completes this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
+This score is based on five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition. - Exposure to UN Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of United Nations. - Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - Carbon intensity (t CO2/m\$ revenues) of the Sub-Fund's portfolio. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?